davidbarone/data-doc/README.md

 ## Metadata Repository

-A metadata repository is simply a database that holds metadata regarding some data (normally another database).
+A metadata repository is simply a database that holds metadata regarding some other data (normally a database).
 The data normally stored in a metadata repository is normally split between:

 - Business metadata
 - Technical metadata